zakariamaaraki/Distributed-Write-Heavy-DB/README.md

 # Simple Distibuted LSM-based Write Heavy Database

-This project is a small C# REST API backed by a write-optimized key/value store.
+This project is database backed by a write-optimized key/value store.

 ## Goals